Battle of Whitestone Hill: Background

 While Major House and his battalion of the Sixth Iowa were scouting the Indian camp and waiting for Sibley to come forward with additional soldiers, a delegation from the Sioux advanced with a white flag constructed from a flour sack, claimed to be peaceful and only interested in hunting, and offered to surrender several of their chiefs.
 House, lacking instructions, demanded that the whole camp of Indians surrender unconditionally.
 He suspected that the Indians were stalling so the women would have time to pack up the camp and escape.
 House was likewise stalling until reinforcements arrived.

 Yanktonai, including the Cuthead band, were probably the most populous of Sioux peoples in the encampment which also contained Santee, Hunkpapa (possibly including a rising leader named Sitting Bull), and Sihasapa or Blackfoot Sioux.
 Sully believed the number of warriors in the encampment to be about 1,500.
 That seems exaggerated.
-Four hundred lodges with 5 to 10 persons per lodge would house 2,000 to 4,000 persons, including 500 to 1,000 adult males, some women, children, and aged probably having been left behind for safety west of the Missouri River.
+Four hundred lodges with 5 to 10 persons per lodge would house 2,000 to 4,000 persons, including 500 to 1,000 adult men, some women, children, and aged probably having been left behind for safety west of the Missouri River.
 The Sioux claimed they had 950 men in the battle.